Fenwick17/afenwick.com/content/blog/reponsive-table/index.md

   }
 }
 ```
 Now we need to get our mobile version remotely resembling a list.
-To do this we will add `flex` to a our `<td>` which will make a lot more sense a bit later on.
+To do this we will add `flex` to our `<td>` (this will make more sense later on).
 I like to add a `border-bottom` to the last `<td>` but this is entirely optional, I just think it breaks things up a bit nicer.
 And then of course, back to the default `table-cell` on a desktop.

 ```
 tbody tr td {